Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Part I: Unresolved Eulerian-Lagrangian: Computational Fluid Dynamics – Discrete Element Modelling (CFD-DEM) of Fluidized Beds
+Part 1 Computational Fluid Dynamics: Discrete Element Modeling of Fluidized Beds

-Part III: Lagrangian-Lagrangian: Modeling Shocks through Inhomogeneous Media with Smoothed Particle Hydrodynamics
+Part 3 Lagrangian-Lagrangian: Modeling Shocks through Inhomogeneous Media with Smoothed Particle Hydrodynamics

 Multiphysics Modelling of Fluid-Particulate Systems provides an explanation of how to model fluid-particulate systems using Eulerian and Lagrangian methods.
 The computational cost and relative merits of the different methods are compared, with recommendations on where and how to apply them provided.
 The science underlying the fluid‐particulate phenomena involves computational fluid dynamics (for liquids and gases), computational particle dynamics (solids), and mass and heat transfer.
 In order to simulate these systems, it is essential to model the interactions between phases and the fluids and particles themselves.
 This book details instructions for several numerical methods of dealing with this complex problem.